ElementsProject/lightning/doc/plugins.md

    internal events in `lightningd` and alter its behavior or inject custom behaviors.

-*Notice: at the time of writing only command line option passthrough is implemented, the other features are under active development.*
+*Notice: you need to pass `--enable-plugins` to `./configure` to turn on plugins for now, and hooks are not yet implemented.
+The API is under active development.*

 A plugin may be written in any language, and communicates with `lightningd` through the plugin's `stdin` and `stdout`.
 JSON-RPCv2 is